 Sleep deprivation has devastating consequences on health and performance.
 Hugo Mercier

 Everything changed when Thomas Edison, who considered sleep was a waste of time, invented the light bulb.
 Our nights are electrified.
 Our societies are industrialized and digitized.
 Global businesses run 24/7.
 This would suggest that those who sleep less have a strong competitive advantage.

-As president Donald Trump says, he’s very proud to sleep four hours a night.
+As Donald Trump says, he’s very proud to sleep four hours a night.
 By the way, sleeping four hours a night never helped with making the right decisions.
 Anyways, today nothing has been published to prove him right.
 In fact, almost 0% of the population can sleep less than five hours each night.

 Yes, sorry.
 For the average person, the scientific community has proven that sleep deprivation — which is characteristic of more than one in three people present in this room — has devastating consequences on health and performance.